twolfson/if-i-were-to-build-a-startup-web-app/README.md

 ## Introduction
 I'm a startup engineer.
 3x first engineer, former Uber engineer, and have worked at many more startups.

-I've provided [more context at the bottom][] of this README, but that's not why you're here.
+I've provided [more context at the bottom](README.md#context) of this README, but that's not why you're here.

 Let's dig in.

-[context for why this exists]: README.md#context

 ## Stage 0: MVP product without web app
 The